andersonku/thinking-with-paper/battle-plan-for-cold/README.md

 Ever wonder why the Germans kick asses in the 19th Century?
 One factor could be the General Staff [https://en.wikipedia.org/wiki/German_General_Staff] -- an agency that does nothing but creating battle plans at peace time.
-When opportunity arises, they can just dust of the plan and do it before anyone else can react.
+When opportunity arises, they can just dust of the plan and act before anyone else can react.
 It worked so well that most country copied and follow suit.

 The average person gets 200 colds in his or her lifetime.
 When you are hit with headache, blocked nose, and constant cough, deciding how to take care of your body can be really difficult.
-Most of the time I resort to the path of least resistance and some times it can be counter-productive.
-Once I binged watch House of Card until 3 am.
-With a two year old in day care, I only have the time between 9 to 5 to tend myself and time flies fast.
+Most of the time I resort to the path of least resistance and sometimes it can be counter-productive.
+Once I binge-watched House of Card until 3 am.
+With a two-year-old in day care, I only have the time between 9 to 5 to mend myself and time flies fast.

 So after recovering from a severe flu, I realised why don't I sit down and create myself a plan to follow when I am sick.
 Below is my